 Iron deficiency anemia is a common blood disorder that occurs when red blood cell counts are low due to a lack of iron.
-Red blood cells need iron to produce a protein called hemoglobin that helps them carry oxygen from the lungs to all the parts of the body.
+Iron deficiency is the most common cause of anemia in otherwise healthy children in the United States.